-Jessica Simpson Posts Photo Of Stunning Post-Baby Body After 100 Pound Weight Loss
+Jessica Simpson Posts Photo Of Stunning Post-Baby Body After 100-Pound Weight Loss

 “It’s not easy at all, but I am determined to feel good,” Jessica said.
 “I have been doing a lot of walking—getting my steps in not only burns calories but it also helps me clear my head and get focused.”

 Jessica previously revealed she walks up to three miles a day with her husband, Eric Johnson, and their kids, Maxwell, 7, and Ace, 5.
-In addition, the Dukes of Hazzard star said she has been eating healthy since the birth of Birdie.
+In addition, the Dukes of Hazzard star said she has been eating healthy since Birdie’s birth.

 Over the weekend, Jessica thrilled her Instagram followers when she posted a gorgeous makeup-free selfie that showed off her natural beauty.
 The busy mom is known for getting real with her fans, and the photo showed off her early morning, all-natural look.